andystewart999/ha_transportnsw/README.md

 ![Alt text of the image](https://github.com/andystewart999/ha_integration_resources/blob/main/documentation/ha_transportnsw/0_newintegration.png)

 Enter the API token and how often you want the sensors to update and you're done!
-At this stage there's only one sensor which logs how many API calls the integration has made across all subentries.
+At this level there's only one sensor that logs how many API calls the integration has made across all subentries.
 There's a limit of 60,000 calls per day and each journey, on average, requires 3 API calls - in the unlikely event that you're going to run out a future enhancement may be to auto-throttle sensor updates.

 ![Alt text of the image](https://github.com/andystewart999/ha_integration_resources/blob/main/documentation/ha_transportnsw/1_configentry.png)